-Recognizing the national and economic security significance of emerging technologies, and perceiving China's technological ascendance as a threat, the United States has in the past few years as constructed a coordinated approach to preserving and bolstering the United States' technological edge, in significant part through defensive legal measures to curb foreign access to U.S. technology by illicit means, such as intellectual property theft and "academic espionage," as well as by lawful means.
-Unusually, by Washington standards, the approach has bipartisan backing across the U.S. government.
+Recognizing the national and economic security significance of emerging technologies, and perceiving China's technological ascendance as a threat, the United States has in the past few years constructed a coordinated approach to preserving and bolstering the United States' technological edge, in significant part through defensive legal measures to curb foreign access to U.S. technology by illicit means, such as intellectual property theft and academic espionage,[2] as well as by lawful means.
+Unusually, by Washington standards, the approach has bipartisan backing across the U.S. government.[3]

-In 2018, the United States adopted two key pieces of legislation to protect the United States' technological position: (1) subjecting foreign investment in technology to greater national security scrutiny by the Committee on Foreign Investment in the United States through the Foreign Investment Risk Review Modernization Act (FIRRMA) and, relatedly, (2) laying the groundwork through the Export Control Reform Act of 2018 (ECRA) for greater control of exports of emerging and foundational technologies subject to U.S. jurisdiction.
+In 2018, the United States adopted two key pieces of legislation to protect the United States' technological position: (1) subjecting foreign investment in technology to greater national security scrutiny by the Committee on Foreign Investment in the United States through the Foreign Investment Risk Review Modernization Act and, relatedly, (2) laying the groundwork through the Export Control Reform Act of 2018, or ECRA, for greater control of exports of emerging and foundational technologies subject to U.S. jurisdiction.[4]

-Lacking anything resembling an affirmative national AI plan, in 2018 the United States took the modest step of creating the National Security Commission on Artificial Intelligence (NSCAI or Commission) to conduct a review of the "methods and means necessary to advance the development of artificial intelligence, machine learning, and associated technologies by the United States to comprehensively address the national security and defense needs of the United States."
-The NSCAI, an "independent establishment of the Federal Government," reports to both Congress and the President.
+Lacking anything resembling an affirmative national AI plan, in 2018 the United States took the modest step of creating the National Security Commission on Artificial Intelligence to conduct a review of the "methods and means necessary to advance the development of artificial intelligence, machine learning, and associated technologies by the United States to comprehensively address the national security and defense needs of the United States."[5]
+The NSCAI, an "independent establishment of the Federal Government," reports to both Congress and the president.[6]

-Export Controls of Emerging Technologies: Artificial Intelligence

-Three months after ECRA's enactment, the Department of Commerce's Bureau of Industry and Security (BIS) provided a preview of what the U.S. government might define as "emerging technologies" and what the process for regulating their exports might look like.
-In November 2018, BIS issued an Advanced Notice of Proposed Rulemaking (ANPRM) on the "Review of Controls for Certain Emerging Technologies."
-The ANPRM identified 14 categories of emerging technologies for potential export control-including Artificial Intelligence as a category with 12 subcategories.
+Export Controls of Emerging Technologies: Artificial Intelligence might define as emerging technologies, and what the process for regulating their exports might look like.
+In November 2018, BIS issued an advance notice of proposed rulemaking on the "Review of Controls for Certain Emerging Technologies."[7]
+The ANPRM identified 14 categories of emerging technologies for potential export control-including Artificial Intelligence as a category with 12 subcategories.[8]